-Move to approve and authorize execution of a Professional Services Contract with the Broken Arrow Chamber of Commerce for the Rooster Days Festival, in an amount not to exceed \$20,000.00 per year, for festival years 2019, 2020, and 2021, subject to annual appropriations The motion carried by the following vote:
+Move to approve and authorize execution of a Professional Services Contract with the Broken Arrow Chamber of Commerce for the Rooster Days Festival, in an amount not to exceed \$20,000.00 per year, for festival years 2019, 2020, and 2021, subject to annual appropriations

-Aye: 5 - Debra Wimpee, Johnnie Parks, Mike Lester, Scott Eudey, Craig Thurmond
+Aye: 5 -Debra Wimpee, Johnnie Parks, Mike Lester, Scott Eudey, Craig Thurmond

-D. 19-295 Consideration, discussion, and possible approval to reject all bids for construction of the Nienhuis Park Sand Volleyball Courts (Project No. 186023) and find that the best interests of the City of Broken Arrow will be served by the rejection
+Consideration, discussion, and possible approval to reject all bids for construction of the D. 19-295 Nienhuis Park Sand Volleyball Courts (Project No. 186023) and find that the best interests of the City of Broken Arrow will be served by the rejection